People keep telling me to "accept myself," but I have no idea what that is. What does "self-acceptance" feel like?

 - Remember that self-acceptance is unconditional.
 While you can always try to improve and better yourself, self-acceptance needn’t be dependent upon “fixing” certain aspects of yourself.
 It may be helpful to think about your actions and qualities as separate from yourself.
 Try to think about them objectively.

 Above all, keep in mind that self-acceptance is a practice, not something innate.
 By actively working towards this mindset, you can build your self-acceptance from the ground up.
 Self-acceptance is a personal journey that will help you improve your resilience and confidence.
 While you can undertake this process alone, speaking with a therapist, friend, or family member might also be helpful.
-Ask your primary care provider for a referral, or you can read How to find a therapist in the Go Ask Alice!
-Emotional Health archives.
+In addition, your health care provider may be able to give you a referral.

 Here's to you: flaws, fabulousness, and all the rest of it!Alice!